Things to see and do - Kendal

 Abbot Hall GB - Kendal LA9 5AL

-Abbot Hall, an 18C country house, is now occupied by an art gallery with a permanent exhibition of paintings by portraitist George Romney (1734-1802), as well as temporary exhibitions.
-Another section is dedicated to the writer Arthur Ransome.
+Abbot Hall, an 18C country house, is now occupied by an art gallery (temporary exhibitions and collection of George Romney paintings - 1734-1802).

 Station Rd GB - Kendal LA9 6BT

 Set in a former coaching inn, the County Hotel is in the centre of Kendal, just 100 metres from Kendal Railway Station.
 The hotel offers traditional meals and cooked breakfasts.
 The bright and airy bedrooms each have a cosy seating area and a privat..